 - Capital Outlay includes expenditures for new and replacement equipment and for the acquisition of, or additions to, fixed assets.
-Included are expenditures for land or existing buildings, improvements to grounds, construction of buildings, additions to buildings, remodeling and furnishing buildings, equipment purchases, etc. Items reflected in this category are expected to have a life expectancy of five (5) years or more. - Major projects during FY2023 included repairs to the roof at Roberts, Preston, and Price, updates to the High School weight room, and parking lot paving/repairs district wide. - FY2025 shows a one time increase to technology equipment for Chromebook replacements. - Capital Outlay represents 5.88% of total expenditures.
+Included are expenditures for land or existing buildings, improvements to grounds, construction of buildings, additions to buildings, remodeling and furnishing buildings, equipment purchases, etc. Items reflected in this category are expected to have a life expectancy of five (5) years or more. - Capital Outlay continues to be impacted by the passage of the \$3,700,000 Emergency Levy and the District's lack of a Permanent Improvement fund.
+FY2024 through FY2027 show significant increases due to the proposed installation of air conditioning at five of the District's elementary buildings. - FY2027 and FY2028 show slight decreases as District maintenance and repair expenditures for the new 6-12 facility shift outside of the General Fund.
+As part of the Project Agreement, each district is required to establish a Maintenance Fund (034) for the deposit of a half-mill maintenance levy for purposes of maintaining the new facility.
+These funds are not part of the General Fund and therefore are not part of the forecast.